SpaceK33z/web-to-plex/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a feature (addition) for this project
+about: Used to suggest a feature (addition) for this project
 title: 'Feature: [Please Add ...]'
 labels: enhancement
 assignees: Ephellon